1 What the County Council offers

 8 Replacing a lost, stolen or damaged bus pass

-If you have damaged or lost your card, or it has been stolen, please let us know.
+If you have damaged or lost your pass, or if it has been stolen, you can apply for a replacement online.Apply online at My Bus Pass (external link)

 If you are requesting a pass to replace a lost, stolen or damaged one you do not need to include a photo.

-If you find a bus pass or it is no longer required, for example, if the pass holder has passed away, please return it with a covering note.
+If you find a bus pass, or have a pass that is no longer required (for example, if the pass holder has passed away), please return it to us with a covering note.